-As was noted above, only one agency in Illinois has been licensed for the Youth Transitional Living Program.
-The provider did not serve any emancipated or partially emancipated youth under this program during this reporting period.
+As has been reported for several years, only two agencies in Illinois had ever been licensed for the Youth Transitional Living Program.
+Neither provider served any emancipated or partially emancipated youth under this program.
+Both providers chose not to renew their license.

-An interview with the provider yielded the following information:
+An interview with the previous provider yielded the following information: